carlos-sierra/edb360/readme.txt

 Notes
 ~~~~~
-1. If you need to execute db360 against all databases in host use then run_db360.sh
+1. If you need to execute edb360 against all databases in host use then run_db360.sh

+   $ unzip edb360.zip
+   $ cd edb360
+   $ sh run_db360.sh

 2. If you need to execute only a portion of edb360 (i.e. resources and os stats) use
-   these commands:
+   these commands.
+Notice 0b_pre and 0c_post scripts.

    SQL> @sql/edb360_0b_pre.sql T 31
    SQL> @sql/edb360_1d_resources.sql